dewittpe/qwraps2/README.md

 [![Licence](https://img.shields.io/badge/licence-GPL--2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)
 [![minimal R version](https://img.shields.io/badge/R%3E%3D-3.0.2-6666ff.svg)](https://cran.r-project.org/)

-A collection of helpful functions for summarizing data and formating results.
+A collection of helpful functions for summarizing data and formatting results.
-These functions are almost certainly found in other R packages on github.com, or on CRAN.
-This is a collection of methods I have generated to help with particular projects I have worked on over the last several years.
-Using my origiinal `qwraps` package as the foundation, this work is aimed at simplicity and ease of use.
+These or similar functions can be found in other R packages on github.com or on CRAN.
+However, this is a collection of methods I have generated to help with particular projects I have worked on over the last several years.
+Using my original `qwraps` package as the foundation, this work is aimed at simplicity and ease of use.

 ----